• Skip to primary navigation

 She was sadly taken to the vets to be PTS, Mutts don't often get asked to help with cats but how could we say no and let this beautiful girly die.

 Holly is spayed and is roughly around 12 years young.
-She has been used to a quiet home so that is what we’d ideally be seeking again.
-So far while she’s been with us she’s shown herself to be affectionate.
+She has been used to a quiet home so that is what we would ideally be seeking again.
+So far while she's been with us, she's shown herself to be affectionate.

-She isn’t keen on being picked up and was taken to the vet as she was said she DOES NOT allow people to move her off their laps when they try to get up.
-We’re looking for an owner who understands cats.
+She isn't keen on being picked up and was taken to the vet as it was said she DOES NOT allow people to move her off their laps when they try to get up.
+We are looking for an owner who understands cats.

 She enjoys a stroke but does not like being picked up / touched on her sides.
 No children.